SaibalPatraDS/PostgreSQL/Case Study #7 - Balanced Tree Clothing Co./Case Study.md

 3.10 What is the most common combination of at least 1 quantity of any 3 products in a 1 single transaction?

 ---

-Hint - 1.
-Select transaction_id and product_name combination
+* Hint - *1.
+Select transaction_id and product_name combination*
-       2. Create combination of products on the available list of products
-       3. Count total combinations for each combination
-       4. Filter only the top result
+         *2. Create combination of products on the available list of products* *3.
+Count total combinations for each combination* *4.
+Filter only the top result*
 ---
 **Query #21**